Twitter seeks proposals to improve content quality on its platform

 Twitter's new approach, it said in a blog, would be based on identifying metrics to gauge the "health of public conversations" and ways to measure it.
 The social network has created a webpage where anyone can submit their proposals. (bit.ly/2oGU819)

-In a series of tweets on Thursday, Chief Executive Officer Jack Dorsey acknowledged that Twitter ‘didn’t fully predict or understand the real-world negative consequences’ of instant public messaging.
+In a series of tweets on Thursday, Chief Executive Officer Jack Dorsey acknowledged that Twitter‘didn’t fully predict or understand the real-world negative consequences’ of instant public messaging.

 He said negative consequences that Twitter has witnessed include abuse, harassment, troll armies, manipulation through bots and human-coordination, misinformation campaigns and increasingly divisive echo chambers. (bit.ly/2HUvfYA)